wubuku/Dapp-LCDP-Demo/IntroducingDDDML.md

 so that others can also use it.

 We use the `Donate` method to accept `SUI` tokens donated by users.
-`shouldCallByReference: true` indicates that this method needs to be called by a mutable reference of a Blog object.
+`callObjectBy: Reference` indicates that this method needs to be called by a mutable reference of a Blog object.
-The keyword `shouldCallByReference` is currently only valid for the Sui Move platform.
+The keyword `callObjectBy` is currently only valid for the Sui Move platform.
 The type of parameter `Amount` is `Balance<SUI>`, as mentioned above, this is a resource type.
 This method will trigger an event named `DonationReceived` after execution.
 The properties of the event are described under the `event/properties` key node.